Parkland Corporation: Operations

-As of the end of 2019, the company has 1863 stations in its network, of which it owns 641.
+As of the end of 2019, the company had 1863 stations in its network, of which it owns 641.
 Unlike gas retailing operations owned by integrated oil and gas companies, which generally buy from a single supplier, Parkland sources its fuel from multiple suppliers.
 In October 2019, Parkland partnered with CIBC to launch Journie, a loyalty program accepted at Chevron, FasGas, Pioneer, and Ultramar locations.

 In addition to its retail arm, Parkland distributes fuel, including propane, diesel, and heating oil, to mainly commercial customers.
 It operates under various brands, including Bluewave Energy, Sparlings, and Ultramar.

 In British Columbia, Parkland has historically been a franchise of the local restaurant chain White Spot, operating Triple-O's locations as part of its gas stations in the province.
 In 2016, Parkland acquired the On the Run brand and franchise network in Canada from Imperial Oil.
 The company has since begun to utilize On the Run in conjunction with its own retail petroleum brands to leverage its recognition, and introduced a refreshed version of the brand in 2018.
 Parkland began to expand the relaunched On the Run brand into the United States in 2020.
 In January 2022, Parkland announced plans to establish a new concept for standalone On the Run convenience stores in high-traffic urban locations, which will feature M&M products.